zenhack/tempest/README.md

 Then run `make install` to install tempest system wide.

-Tip: you can configure tempest to share a grain/app storage directory with a legacy sandstorm system by passing `--localstatedir=/opt/sandstorm/var` to `./configure`.
-In addition to the files used by legacy sandstorm, `tempest` will create a couple extra things underneath that path, namely:
+Tip: you can configure tempest to share a grain/app storage directory with a sandstorm system by passing `--localstatedir=/opt/sandstorm/var` to `./configure`.
+In addition to the files used by sandstorm, `tempest` will create a couple extra things underneath that path, namely:

 - an extra directory at `sandstorm/mnt`
 - a sqlite3 database at `sandstorm/sandstorm.sqlite3`

-# Importing data from legacy sandstorm
+# Importing data from sandstorm

-Tempest comes with a tool to import some data from a legacy sandstorm installation's database; after running `make`, there will be an executable at `_build/sandstorm-import-tool`.
+Tempest comes with a tool to import some data from a sandstorm installation's database; after running `make`, there will be an executable at `_build/sandstorm-import-tool`.
 On a typical sandstorm server you can export the contents of the database via: